Georgetown (NSW)

 Georgetown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region: Former Waratah Gasworks Redevelopment and Waratah Park Masterplan.
-Other notable projects include Hunter Indoor Sports Centre and Hunter Net Zero Manufacturing Centre of Excellence, with the following projects being particularly relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified two projects likely impacting this region.
+Notable projects include Former Waratah Gasworks Redevelopment, Waratah Park Masterplan, Hunter Indoor Sports Centre, and Hunter Net Zero Manufacturing Centre of Excellence.
+The following details the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.